 Being likeable also helps build trust.
 If customers like what you say and do, they’re more likely to trust you.

 So, be likeable.
 Listen to the customer.
 Ask them questions about what they need.
 Compliment them on their choices.
-Work on building a connection with them first, before you try to sell to them.
+Build a connection with them first, before you try to sell to them.

 These all make you more likeable.
 That builds trust and puts you in a stronger position when they make choices further down the funnel.

 Trust is a good start, but many brands are trusted.
 Trust isn’t enough.
-You also need to make your brand stand out.
+You also have to make your brand stand out.
 You need to be noticed.

 There’s 2 main ideas from behavioural science you can use to get your marketing more noticed.
 These are being different and being relevant.

 It’s based on the observation people pay more attention to differences than similarities.
 Things which are different stand out more.

 For example, use differences in colour, size or layout to make your designs stand out.
-If you want to draw attention to a specific element, make it look different from what’s around it.
+If you want to draw attention to something, make it look different from what’s around it.
 Being different gets you noticed.
 And being noticed builds awareness.

 Being relevant also helps build awareness.
 But to be relevant you really need to understand the context.
 Where, when and how customers will see your marketing activity.
 Customer moods and emotions affect how relevant they find marketing activities.

 Stand out or be part of a crowd?

 For example, Cialdini discusses the use of sex and violence in and around advertising.
-He shows how the context of the advertising influences how relevant customers will find adverts using these themes.
+He shows how the context of the advertising influences how relevant customers find adverts with these themes.

 Adverts with sexual themes (e.g. in fashion and cosmetics) encourage you to stand out from the crowd.
 They tell you being distinctive makes you more attractive than other people.
 But, that’s only relevant in contexts where you want to stand out and appear attractive.